jhucompilers/fall2020/assign/assign05.md

 Your report should also discuss what inefficiencies remain in the generated code, and what optimization techniques might be helpful for addressing them.

 # Hints and suggestions

+In addition to the hints and suggestions included below, there is a [detailed advice document](assign05-advice.html) which has some fairly detailed suggestions for how to approach this assignment.

 ## Ideas for optmizations to implement